 Once the site of a fort (ciutadella is Catalan for "citadel"), this verdant park is the most attractive and popular spot in lower Barcelona, complete with two lush but small botanical gardens, a Gaudí-designed fountain (La Cascada) with a huge statue of a primeval elephant, and a quiet lake where you can go rowing.
-Other attractions include the Castell dels Tres Dragons (Castle of the Three Dragons) and the Parlament de Catalunya (Catalan Parliament; Passeig de Pujades), which you can visit for free if you make an appointment.
+Other attractions include the Castell dels Tres Dragons (Castle of the Three Dragons) and the Parlament de Catalunya (Catalan Parliament; Passeig de Pujades), which you can visit for free with an English-language tour.
 The zoo's well worth a look; it has a charming park setting, and houses hippos, elephants, komodo dragons, and dolphins.
-Kiddies enjoy the zoo "train" rides and play areas.
+Kiddies enjoy the zoo "train" rides and play areas.2.
+La Ribera

 You can't pass though Barceloneta without sampling one of its finest seafood eating spots, Can Sole, Carrer San Charles 4.
 It's located a block back from the waterfront, as all the genuine locals are.
 This is the real thing, with excellent fideuà de paella (made with noodles, not rice) and baby calamares that are worth leaving home for.
-It can get busy for lunch, so arrive early—and that's anytime before 2pm in Spain.
+It can get busy for lunch, so arrive early—and that's anytime before 2pm in Spain.7.
+Marina Port Vell

 It's the end of your second day, so why not treat yourself to a well-earned snifter of cloudy anise-flavored pastis at Bar Marsella?
 A Provençal-cum-Catalan landmark to hedonism, it's a 19th-century oasis of huge mirrors, heavy drapes, creaky rafters, and high chandeliers.
 The place has been run by the same family for five generations.
 Among its first customers was young French poet Jean Genet, who in the 1930s reveled in the degeneracy of those early Raval days.